Salvini down, but not out in Italy regional poll

 The PD has led both regions over the last five years.

-But while Calabria had had centre-right chiefs in recent times, Emilia Romagna has been a left-wing fortress for decades, prompting analysts to say that a Salvini victory there might have provoked national elections.
+But while Calabria has had centre-right chiefs in recent times, Emilia Romagna has been a left-wing fortress for decades, prompting analysts to say that a Salvini victory there might have provoked national elections.

 But that scenario is now very unlikely, at least in the short term.